-Traveling with Adult ADHD: Entertaining Packing Stories.
+Traveling with Adult ADHD: Entertaining Packing Stories

 Hi Dana–Right on!
 I have at one time or another forgotten just about everything.
 I now keep a packing list in each suitcase, which, of course, I often lose, so it is also easily found on my computer desktop.
-My best packing story is that at 6 AM my wife was dropping me off at the airport, and when exiting the car, I said to her, “These jeans feel strange.”
+My best packing story is about the time that at 6 AM my wife was dropping me off at the airport, and when exiting the car, I said to her, “These jeans feel strange.”
 She replied, “That’s because they’re mine!”
 And, I hadn’t packed any other pants.